ImgBotApp/InternetNL/detail/conn/ipv6/privacy/verdict/bad_en.md

-You are using SLAAC without the IPv6 privacy extensions.
+You are using SLAAC without the 'IPv6 Privacy Extensions'.